 No noseband may ever be so tightly fixed that it will harm the horse.
-It must be possible to place one finger comfortably
+It must be possible to place one finger comfortably under the front of the noseband, Refer to picture in Annex 1

 Except for the buckles and padding, the headstall and noseband must be made entirely of leather or leather-like material.
 Padding is allowed on bridles.
 Nylon or other non-metal material may be used to reinforce leather in the headstall but must not be in direct contact with the horse.
 Elastic inserts are permitted in the crownpiece and cheek pieces only and must not be in direct contact with the horse or the bit.